hyrise/Cockpit/README.md

 ## Using Docker

-It is possible to run the cockpit completely in docker.
-The docker setup also includes a Hyrise for the cockpit with all necessary dependencies (benchmark tables, plugins).
+It is possible to run the Cockpit completely in docker.
+The docker setup also includes a Hyrise for the Cockpit with all necessary dependencies (benchmark tables, plugins).
 This setup is at the moment the easiest to setup.
 Please checkout the following guide for the setup:

 https://github.com/hyrise/Cockpit/wiki/Docker-Setup